Translanguaging

 Sociocultural Approach

 Translanguaging has been proposed as a way to describe the flexible language practices of bilinguals and as a pedagogical approach to enhance learning.
 In mainstream education, it can be used to facilitate content-matter learning through peer interactions and collaborative talk.
-This approach allows multilingual students to engage cognitively with tasks and produce complex, high-order speech acts.
+This approach allows multilingual students to engage cognitively with tasks and produce complex, high-order speech acts7.

 Decolonizing Potential

 Translanguaging also serves as a decolonizing project by challenging raciolinguistic ideologies that view bilinguals as deficient.
-It emphasizes the importance of understanding translanguaging as a unitary repertoire and encourages educators to engage fully with students' complete linguistic and cultural practices.
+It emphasizes the importance of understanding translanguaging as a unitary repertoire and encourages educators to engage fully with students' complete linguistic and cultural practices8.

 Translanguaging Spaces and Identity Construction